OCR - Optical Character Recognition

 Intelligent Document Processing (IDP) uses OCR as its foundational technology to additionally extract structure, relationships, key-values, entities, and other document-centric insights with an advanced machine-learning based AI service like Document Intelligence.
 Document Intelligence includes a document-optimized version of Read as its OCR engine while delegating to other models for higher-end insights.
 If you are extracting text from scanned and digital documents, use Document Intelligence Read OCR.

 Microsoft's Read OCR engine is composed of multiple advanced machine-learning based models supporting global languages.
 It can extract printed and handwritten text including mixed languages and writing styles.
 Read is available as cloud service and on-premises container for deployment flexibility.
 With the latest preview, it's also available as a synchronous API for single, non-document, image-only scenarios with performance enhancements that make it easier to implement OCR-assisted user experiences.

 Select the Read edition that best fits your requirements.

-Looking for the most recent Computer Vision v3.2 GA Read?
-Note that all future Read OCR enhancements will be part of the two new services listed above.
-There will be no further updates to the Computer Vision v3.2.
-To continue, see the Computer Vision v3.2 GA Read overview and quickstart.
+Looking for the most recent Azure AI Vision v3.2 GA Read?
+All future Read OCR enhancements are part of the two services listed previously.
+There are no further updates to the Azure AI Vision v3.2.
+For more information, see Call the Azure AI Vision 3.2 GA Read API and Quickstart: Azure AI Vision v3.2 GA Read.